UNIBUC-PROD-ENGINEERING/service/README.md

 **Authors Management**
 * Users can add a new author to the online library system, providing necessary details such as name, nationality, birthdate or death date.
 * Users can update the death date of an existing author.
+* Users can retrieve a list of all authors registered in the online library system.
 * Users can delete an author from the system, but only if the author has not written any books that are registered in our online library.

-**Reading Records Mamagement**
+**Reading Records Management**
 * Users can mark the reading of a new book by adding it to reading records.
+* Users can retrieve a list of all reading records registered in the online library system.

 **Review**
 * Users can review a book they have read, specifying details such as rating and feedback.